vand3rlinden/vand3rlinden.github.io/content/post/mdo-hardening-dkim-dmarc-config.md

 spf=fail (sender IP is 11.222.33.444) smtp.mailfrom=contoso.com; dkim=none (message not signed) header.d=none;dmarc=fail action=oreject header.from=contoso.com;compauth=none reason=451
 ```

-If you’d like more granular control over DMARC failures from unauthenticated senders (which are not flagged as spoofed sender by Spoof Intelligence), you can configure a mail flow rule in Exchange Online.
-This rule would direct emails with the value `dmarc=fail action=oreject` in the `Authentication-Results` header to Quarantine instead of delivering them.
+If you want more granular control over DMARC failures, which are by passed by the composite authentication (and are not flagged as spoofed sender by Spoof Intelligence), you can configure a mail flow rule in Exchange Online.
+This rule would direct emails with the value `compauth=none reason=451` in the `Authentication-Results` [header field](https://learn.microsoft.com/en-us/defender-office-365/message-headers-eop-mdo#authentication-results-message-header-fields) to the Quarantine instead of delivering them.

 Example of the mail flow rule in Exchange Online:
 ![IMAGE](/images/mdo-hardening-dkim-dmarc-config/mdo-hardening-dkim-dmarc-config2.png)